 What happens when you recommend a diet that is guaranteed to fail?
 Well, you might get a huge worldwide epidemic of type 2 diabetes and obesity.

-Unfortunately, all the nutritional authorities all belong to the same CICO cult, and we are all paying the price for their stupidity.
+Unfortunately, most of the nutritional authorities all belong to the same CICO mind frame, and we are all paying the price.
 You thought Scientology was bad.
-CICO is even worse.
+To me, CICO is even worse.

 Let’s consider these simple facts.
 We’ve recommended cutting calories for weight loss for the last 40 years.
 During that time, we’ve had a huge obesity epidemic.
-All the science suggests that caloric reduction as primary is doomed to fail.
-Senior researchers, academic physicians and virtually all health associations continue to recommend it.
-They are sheep, constantly bleating.
-Count your calories!
-Cut your calories!
-It all comes down to calories!
-Anybody who believes otherwise doesn’t believe in the universal laws of nature!
-I have physics envy!
+All the science suggests that recommending caloric reduction as primary is doomed to fail. yet, senior researchers, academic physicians and virtually all health associations continue to recommend it.

 One article interviewed ‘leading obesity experts’ and came up with these tips.
 Exercise regularly.
 Cut calories by avoiding high fat foods.
 Eat breakfast.
 Count calories.
 So, in other words, they would give the exact same advice that we’ve been giving for the last 40 years even as the obesity epidemic overwhelms our health care system.
-Hey, Julia Belluz, the 1980s called, they want their diet advice back.
+The 1980s called, they want their diet advice back.

 A better way